 Armor is given in-game tags as full suits, not as separate pieces.
-This means that if a suit of armor’s total value is between 1 and 3 it counts as light armor for the purposes of crafting and trait requirements.
-If a suit’s full armor value equals 4 or 5 then it counts as heavy armor for the purpose of crafting and trait requirements.
+This means that if a suit of armor’s total value is between 1 and 3 it counts as light armor for the purposes of crafting.
+If a suit’s full armor value equals 4 or 5 then it counts as heavy armor for the purpose of crafting.

-plate armor may be made of metal, or of rigid plastic made to look like metal.
+Plate: plate armor may be made of metal, or of thick, rigid plastic made to look like metal.
 This can include thermoplastics such as Worbla or Sintra, 3D printed pieces out of ABS, PLA, or PETG.

-Note : All shields must be constructed from a solid base of wood, metal, hard latex, or other robust material; foam shields are not allowed.
-All shields must also have at least 5/8” closed cell foam edging, and they may have no bolts, screws, or nails sticking out from their face.
+Note : All shields must be constructed from a solid base of wood, metal, or other robust material; foam shields are not allowed.
+All shields must also have at least 5/8″ closed cell foam edging, and they may have no bolts, screws, or nails sticking out from their face.